owlstake/celestia-race/BNT-market-dApp/README.md

 # NFT Marketplace

-Create an NFT marketplace on top of your NFT collection on ethermint rollup.
+Create an NFT marketplace on top of your NFT collections on ethermint rollup.

 Demo link: https://nft.owlstake.com

 ## Features

-- View all NFTs from your collection and their status on the marketplace on the [buy](/pages/buy.tsx) page.
+- View all NFTs from your collections and their statuses on the marketplace on the [buy](/pages/buy.tsx) page.

 - Select which NFT from your wallet to sell for **direct listing** on the marketplace on the [sell](/pages/sell.tsx) page.

-- View all NFTs a user owns from your collection on the [profile](/pages/profile/%5Baddress%5D.tsx) pages.
+- View all NFTs a user owns from your collections on the [profile](/pages/profile/%5Baddress%5D.tsx) page.

-- Buy NFTs directly from the marketplace on the [item](/pages/token/%5BcontractAddress%5D/%5BtokenId%5D.tsx) pages.
+- Buy NFTs directly from the marketplace on the [item](/pages/token/%5BcontractAddress%5D/%5BtokenId%5D.tsx) page.

 <br/>